Back to Top

 The fact of the matter, however, is that the current 5e DMG has been in existence for over a decade, during which time both the culture around the game and the 5e rules set itself has changed.
 Many players were worried that when the materials were updated it would mean a completely new edition that would essentially make all 5e materials obsolete.
 As we’ve since learned, however, this will not be the case and the core 5e rules will remain in place in the updated DMG and other future materials.

 All of that suggests that the new DMG will likely be a welcome addition to both players and Dungeon Masters alike, giving a much-needed refresh to what’s become a bit of dated reference and a somewhat challenging entry point for new DMs.
+The book is available for pre-order now on D&D Beyond and Amazon.

-We’ll be keeping a close eye on the updated DMG in the weeks ahead.
 In the meantime, below is a video from Wizards of the Coast with Chris Perkins offering more details on what players can expect when the new Dungeon Master’s Guide comes out in 2024.

 See Our Complete D&D Book Coverage